Home| Founder| Articles| Consultations| About OSFA

 four fold magnetic field on our Sun.

-The swastika is also an ancient Vedic symbol
+The Swastik is also an ancient Vedic symbol

 for the Sun, and of the Vedic diety Lord